Xavier closes with 8-0 run to beat St. John's 77-74 at MSG

 LJ Figueroa missed a one-hander at the other end and Freemantle sank a pair of foul shots with 1.8 seconds to go.
 Kyky Tandy blocked Nick Rutherford’s 3-point try at the buzzer to seal it.

-The Musketeers swept the season series and won their 11th straight against St. John’s dating to the Red Storm’s last victory in the series in February 2015.
+The Musketeers swept the season series and won their 11th straight against St. John’s since a loss in February 2015.
 Xavier, which began the day 39th in the NET rankings and perhaps squarely on the NCAA bubble, has won four of five overall.

+"This is huge," Freemantle said.
+"A win like this shows that we can stick together through the rest of the season.”

+“We played great for 35 minutes,” Earlington said, "we just have to learn how to finish.”

+Figueroa, the team's leading scorer at 14.9 points per game, was held to eight on 2-for-17 shooting.

-Xavier committed 22 turnovers and forced only four but still managed to pull this one out.
+Xavier committed 22 turnovers and forced only four but still managed to pull this one out after trailing by seven with seven minutes left.

+“Anytime you win on the road with 22 turnovers — I'm shocked,” Steele said.
+“I will say I was proud of how our guys stuck together.”

+St. John's has split two games since learning senior guard Mustapha Heron is expected to miss the rest of the season with a right ankle injury that will likely end his college career.
+Heron was the team's top 3-point shooter and was second in scoring at 13.8 points per game.

 BIG PICTURE

-Xavier: Three of the final five regular-season games are at home, and Xavier needs to keep winning to avoid missing the NCAA Tournament for the second consecutive season since Travis Steele took over as coach.
+Xavier: Three of the final five regular-season games are at home, and Xavier needs to keep winning to avoid missing the NCAA Tournament for the second consecutive season since Steele took over.
 Before that, the Musketeers earned a No. 1 seed in 2018 and reached the Elite Eight in 2017 under Chris Mack.
+Xavier will be back at MSG for the Big East Tournament next month.

 UP NEXT